isgasho/git-credential-1password/README.md

 ### Dependencies

-To use this helper you need to install the 1password cli tool ([download](https://1password.com/downloads/command-line)) and of course git.
+To use this helper you need to install the 1password cli tool ([download](https://support.1password.com/command-line-getting-started/#set-up-the-command-line-tool)) and of course git.
+You also need to setup the cli tool with your 1password account ([guide](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool)).

 ## Usage